doohinkus/postcardExchange/README.md

 # PostcardExchange

 This app lets photographers exchange postcards with people all over the world.
 It uses firebase and Angular2.
 You will need nodeJS, a Google Firebase account, and angular-cli installed to run this project locally.
-You can view the live project at [my firebase site] (https://postcardexchange-1488491588529.firebaseapp.com/#/).
+You can view the live project at [my firebase site](https://postcardexchange-1488491588529.firebaseapp.com/#/).

 ## Running locally